CS601-F21/project3-caracao718/README.md

 ## Part 1 - HTTP Server

-For Part 1 of this assignment you will implement an HTTP server.
+For Part 1 of this assignment you will implement an HTTP framework.

 ### Requirements

 1. You must use raw sockets for this assignment.
-You may *not* use Tomcat, Jetty, or any other existing server.
+You may *not* use Tomcat, Jetty, or any other existing framework.
 You also may *not* use any external libraries for request parsing, etc.
-2. Your server must support `GET` and `POST` requests.
+2. Your framework must support `GET` and `POST` requests.
 Any other HTTP method will result in a `405 Method Not Allowed` status code.
 See [HTTP Status Code Definitions](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
-3. Your server must return [well-formed XHTML](https://www.w3schools.com/html/html_xhtml.asp). *Note: empty elements must always be closed.*
+3. Your framework must return [well-formed XHTML](https://www.w3schools.com/html/html_xhtml.asp). *Note: empty elements must always be closed.*
-4. Your server must be flexible enough to support different web applications.
+4. Your framework must be flexible enough to support different web applications.
-5. Your server will be multithreaded.
+5. Your framework will be multithreaded.
 Each incoming request will be handled by a different thread.

 ### Recommended Design

 It is recommend you follow a design similar to the design supported by [Jetty](https://www.eclipse.org/jetty/javadoc/jetty-11/index.html?overview-summary.html).
 Your design does not need to follow the exact API nor does it need to be as extensive, however I recommend you borrow similar ideas.
 Here are a few items to consider:

 - Create a `Handler` interface with a `handle` method.
 Each web application will implement a different set of handlers, for example a search application will support a `SearchHandler` and a chat application would have a `ChatHandler`.
 - Support an `addMapping` method that will map a URI path to a specific `Handler` instance.
-When a new request is made to the server the server will retrieve from the mapping the `Handler` appropriate for the path in the request URI.
+When a new request is made to the framework the framework will retrieve from the mapping the `Handler` appropriate for the path in the request URI.

 The examples below show how my API is used for the required applications below.